Personal Information Charter

 We undertake a number of activities that help us to inform food policy, guidelines, standards and regulation as follows:

 - Consultations and surveys – we have a legal duty to ensure that policy that we formulate can be applied fairly.
 We may engage with organisations including sole traders and partnerships and collect your personal information in order to consult with you.
 Generally, we would not expect to collect sensitive data but where we do so we will give you assurances around how it will be collected and held in accordance with UK GDPR.

 - Advisory Committees – we collect personal information to administer the work subject matter experts do advising us in a number of key areas around food regulation across the UK.
 For more information see our Privacy Notice for Appointments to Advisory Committees, The Science Council and associated subgroups.
 We also maintain a Register of Specialists who can support us on an ad hoc basis in the appraisal of project proposals and evaluation of final reports.
-For more information see our Privacy Notice for Register of Specialists.
+For more information see our FSA Register of Specialists">Privacy Notice for Register of Specialists.